 Although research seems to abound in staff training, development, and individual job performance in the universities in Ghana, taking recommendations from these studies to address the particular case of staff in the Security Section may be misleading because the kind of training needed by the security staff may be different from all other staff.
 Again, the cultural orientation of staff in the security section are different from those in other departments.
 There is therefore, the need to specifically test the causal relationship among training, development and job performance of staff in the security section in the university of Cape Coast.
 It is against this background that the current study is conducted.
-The specific objectives of this study are fourfold: (1) to examine the effectiveness of the training and development practices of staff of the Security Section of the University of Cape Coast, (2) to assess the performance of the staff of the Security Section in the University of Cape Coast, (3) to determine the effect of training on performance of the staff of the Security Section of the University of Cape Coast, and (4) to analyse the effect of development on the performance of the staff of the Security Section of the University Section of the University of Cape Coast, university of Cape Coast.
+The specific objectives of this study are fourfold: (1) to examine the effectiveness of the training and development practices of staff of the Security Section of the University of Cape Coast, (2) to assess the performance of the staff of the Security Section of the University of Cape Coast, and (4) to analyse the effect of development on the performance of the staff of the Security Section of the University Section of the University of Cape Coast, and (4) to analyse the effect of development on the performance of the staff of the Security Section of the University Section of the University of Cape Coast.